StevenBlack/vocab/million-dollar-words.md

 ### genre
 Category.
 Similar items belong to the same genre.
 Science fiction is a genre of literature.
-Don't say GEN-REH; the word's pronounced ZHEAN-RAH (that's zhean as in Captain Jean-Luc Picard).

 ### germane